SAR History Teacher Award

 Tom & Betty Lawrence American History Teacher Award

-• 1) Freedoms Foundation Summer Teacher Graduate Workshop at Valley Forge, Pa.
+the Freedoms Foundation Summer Teacher Graduate Workshop at Valley Forge, Pennsylvania;

-• 2) Colonial Williamsburg Summer Teacher Workshop in Williamsburg,
+the Colonial Williamsburg Summer Teacher Workshop in Williamsburg, Virginia;

-• 3) Jefferson Symposium at the University of Virginia in Charlottesville,
+the Jefferson Symposium at the University of Virginia in Charlottesville, Virginia;

 How to Enter: